Make this holiday season a happy, healthy one – and usher in a healthy new year for you and your community with these public health resources.

 5 Healthy Eating Tips for the Holidays: It can be difficult to eat healthy during the holidays, but these tips will help you get through the holiday season while helping maintain a balanced diet.

 Program Resource Guide: Mall Walking this Winter: Although mall walking can be done by almost anyone, it tends to be most popular among people middle-aged and older.
-As these CDC resources note, mall walking programs can provide safe, convenient, and warm places for physical activity.
+As these CDC resources note, mall walking programs can provide safe, convenient, and warm places for physical activity (English and Spanish language versions available).

 National Birth Defects Prevention Month (January 1-31): Raise awareness among women and families of birth defects, their causes, and their impact, as well as actions they can take to help have a healthy baby.